kwabenaOwusu/CPRs-/README.md

   <img src="Fig2n.png" width="375">
 </p>

-The harvest rate of a fishing agent is described according to the classic Schaefer’s model.
+The harvest rate *H* of a fishing agent is described according to the classic Schaefer’s model (e.g. Clark, 2010 Mathematical bioeconomics.
+3rd ed.
+John Wiley & Sons):

 *H(n') = q E<sub>k</sub> n'*

+Where *q* is the catchability coefficient, *n'* is the number of fish agents in a fixed neighbourhood, and *E<sub>k</sub>* is the fishing effort, ranging from 0.2 (lowest effort) to 1.0 (highest effort) and associated to a specific cooperative trait value.

 # Technicalities